ryankinal/campaignnotes/koi-clan/notes.md

 ### Arriving at the Koi Pond

 * Dressed in time-appropriate clothing
-* Moriko notices a man standing at the pond who bears a resemblanc to her mother (Tama)
+* Moriko notices a man standing at the pond who bears a resemblance to her mother (Tama)
 	* It's definitely her granddad Kagimore

 ## Session 23 - 7/21/20